 Be sure to thank your venue, helpers and guests.
 If you want to use thank you notes, order them at the same time as your invites to save on shipping costs.

 Either with a hired crew or with your team of helpers, make sure all the equipment and decorations are taken down and you leave the venue as you found it.

-This drinks calculator can give you a clearer idea on the amount of booze you should have per guest.
+This drinks calculator can give you a clearer idea of the amount of alcohol you should have per guest.

 We’ve already touched on the fact that you may be hiring a venue that could operate with more rules than if you were hosting it yourself.
 In this case, it’s a good idea to come up with a checklist of things to verify with your venue before you go ahead with your event.
 Here are a few initial ideas:

 Want some more tips?
 Head over to our ultimate checklist for choosing a venue!

 Putting on an awesome party takes a lot of work and preparation, but with this party planning checklist, you’ll be well on your way to hosting the event of the year!

 Remember to keep a positive attitude and stay organised.
 Don’t be afraid to ask for help if you need it.
 But what’s the most important thing?
 Have fun!
 All the efforts will go to waste if you’re not present at your own party and don’t enjoy it.
 Even if you forget about something, your guests will appreciate all your hard work and effort, and they’ll remember your party for years to come when you have fun with them.

 So get out there, start planning, and let’s make some amazing memories!